 Degrees and Certifications:

-Retired Divisional Director for Career & Technical Ecucation in the St. Louis Public Schools
+Retired Divisional Director for Career & Technical Education in St. Louis Public Schools

-Over the years while Director for Career Education, she and her staff developed (through the Voluntary Desegregation Program) a comprehensive preschool-grade 12 program that included classroom curricula and over 15 experiential programs for students with over 3,500 persons.
-The curricula was sold nationally and the staff helped over 26 cities, including Paris, France, replicate the yearly Career Awareness Fair at America’s Center held for over 12,000 area eighth graders and 900 businesspersons.
-The Career Education program received national recognition over the years, including designation as a model youth employment/training program through the Council of the Great City Schools and the national Planning for Life Award through the U.S. Army and USA Today.
+Over the years, while Director of Career Education, she and her staff developed (through the Voluntary Desegregation Program) a comprehensive preschool-grade 12 program that included classroom curricula and over 15 experiential programs for students of over 3-500 people.
+The curricula were sold nationally and the staff helped over 26 cities, including Paris, France, replicate the yearly Career Awareness Fair at America’s Center held for over 12,000 area eighth graders and 900 businesspersons.
+The Career Education program has received national recognition over the years, including designation as a model youth employment/training program through the Council of the Great City Schools and the National Planning for Life Award through the U.S. Army and USA Today.
 Susan and her staff introduced 14 Career Academies into the district high schools.

-She serves on the board of the St. Louis Community Credit Union and as board chair of the Credit Union Foundation, Prosperity Connection, and as president for the National Council of Jewish Women-STL.
+She serves on the board of the St. Louis Community Credit Union and as board chair of the Credit Union Foundation, Prosperity Connection, and President of the National Council of Jewish Women-STL.
 She was a founding member of the St. Louis Public Schools Collegiate Medical and Bioscience Magnet High School and serves on its board.
-Susan helped start the Michael Thomas Scholarship Fund and Susan’s New Journey Fund directed at high school seniors.
-Susan earned both her bachelor’s and master’s degrees from the University of Wisconsin/Madison
+Susan helped start the Michael Thomas Scholarship Fund and Susan’s New Journey Fund, directed at high school seniors.
+Susan earned both her bachelor’s and master’s degrees from the University of Wisconsin/Madison.